Primal-dual algorithms for multi-agent structured optimization over message-passing architectures with bounded communication delays: Introduction

 {\bf Shared-memory model:} This model is characterized by the access of all agents/processors to a shared memory.
 A large body of literature exists for parallel coordinate descent algorithms for this problem.
 Typically, coordinate descent algorithms would require a memory lock to ensure consistent reading.
 Interesting recent works allow inconsistent reads \cite{Liu2015Asynchronous,Peng2016ARock}.
 In this model, for the fixed point iteration \eqref{eq:contra:RandAsyn}, each processor reads the global memory and proceeds to choose a random coordinate $i\in\{1,\ldots,m\}$ and to perform

 where $\hat{z}^k$ denotes the data loaded from the global memory to the local storage at the clock tick $k$, and $T_i$ represents the operator that updates the $i$-th coordinate.
 This form of updates are asynchronous in the sense that the processors update the global memory simultaneously resulting in possibly inconsistent local copy $\hat{z}^k$ due to other processors modifying the global memory during a read.
 The analysis of such algorithms would in general rely on either using the properties of the operator that updates the $i$-th coordinate when possible (coordinate-wise Lipschitz continuity in the case of the gradient \cite{Liu2015Asynchronous}), or the properties of the global operator (see \cite{Peng2016ARock} for nonexpansive operators).
 A crucial point in the convergence analysis of such methods is the fact that for a given processor, the index of the coordinate to be updated is selected at random, but no matter which coordinate is selected the same local data $\hat{z}^k$ is used for the update.
 Let $\hat{T}_iz \coloneqq (0,\ldots,0,T_iz,0\ldots,0)$.
-Then in a randomized scheme $\hat{T}_i$ can be summed over $i$:
+Then, in a randomized scheme $\hat{T}_i$ can be summed over $i$:

 allowing one to use the properties known for the global operator (see the proof of \cite[Lem.
 7]{Peng2016ARock}).
 This type of argument is also used in \cite{Wu2018Decentralized} in the context of decentralized consensus optimization.
+See \cite{Cannelli2019Asynchronous} for a detailed discussion on the assumptions that are often imposed in this model.
 As we discuss below, the difficulty in the local-memory model is precisely due to the fact that this summation no longer holds.

 {\bf Local/private-memory model:} In this model each agent/processor has its own private local memory.
 The agents can send and receive information to other agents as needed, and agent $i$ can only update $z_i$.
 This model is also referred to as \emph{message-passing model} \cite{Bertsekas1989Parallel}.